tienvv1234/crwn-clothing/README1.md

 we know we are going to query the database if we are waiting for the data is come back we want our application to continue to run, it doesn't need to wait for that request to come back.
 Because that would be blocking our javascript code take every which is this saga effect actually creates a non blocking call in order to not stop our application running either other sagas

 -   it can determine whether or not to cancel any of the previous league started saga from the other action that come in we can control that because of the yield

+## Hook

+### UseState

+-   Hook is a way for us to write functional component
+-   we can not use hook inside of class component
+-   react version 16.8 or higher

+-   useState it allows are functional components to have access to internal state features that we could only leverage before using class component and the way that you state works is that it is a function that gets a parameter

+-   when set parameter is update the component re-render like setState

+### UseEffect

+-   the ability to fire side effects inside of our functional component
+-   this is a function that gets called when ever the component changes or whenever the component updates and re-renders
+-   UseEffect can not call in a conditional like if else

+### Hook Cheat Sheet

+A quick recap of what we have learned about useEffect:

+ComponentDidMount

+//Class
+componentDidMount() {
+console.log('I just mounted!');
+}

+//Hooks
+useEffect(() => {
+console.log('I just mounted!');
+}, [])

+ComponentWillUnmount

+//Class
+componentWillUnmount() {
+console.log('I am unmounting');
+}

+//Hooks
+useEffect(() => {
+return () => console.log('I am unmounting');
+}, [])

+ComponentWillReceiveProps

+//Class
+componentWillReceiveProps(nextProps) {
+if (nextProps.count !== this.props.count) {
+console.log('count changed', nextProps.count);
+}
+}

+//Hooks
+useEffect(() => {
+console.log('count changed', props.count);
+}, [props.count])